Glowstick0017/Little-Plane-Project/.github/README.md

 - [License](#license)

 # Getting started & controls
 Hi!
 Thank you for checking out `The little plane project`.
 Thus far there isnt much to do in the plane project but fly around and discover generated chunks that nobody has ever seen before.
 To get started visit the [play site](https://glowstick.me/tlpp/).
 You can move with either the `WASD` keys like any other game or you can use the arrow keys if you're oldschool.
+Up/Down changes your speed and Left/Right changes your direction.

 ![image](https://github.com/Glowstick0017/Little-Plane-Project/blob/master/css/WASD.png?raw=true)
 ![image](https://github.com/Glowstick0017/Little-Plane-Project/blob/master/css/arrowKeys.png?raw=true)